airtap/airtap/doc/home.md

 # Home

-zuul is the easiest way to test javascript across all browsers.
+airtap is the easiest way to test javascript across all browsers.

 Once you have done the [installation](./installation.md), proceed to the [quickstart](./quickstart.md) to write your first test.

-Zuul will do all the hard work of setting up your test harness, support files, and cloud browser integration so you can just focus on writing your tests.
+Airtap will do all the hard work of setting up your test harness, support files, and cloud browser integration so you can just focus on writing your tests.